Skip to main content

 The student might be emotional and might try to convince you that having an academic integrity violation on his or her record will be an impediment to getting into graduate school and will “ruin their life.”
 It might well be the best thing you can do for the student (and for the other students in your class who did not cheat).

 It depends on a number of different factors.
 Sometimes students avoid coming into CSA once we contact them.
 At the time you report, CSA may have a high caseload or your investigation might be one which takes longer for any number of reasons.
-In addition, getting the student to accept responsibility in a case in which we have found the student responsible for violating the code of academic integrity, might take longer than we would like.
-Expect at least a month and possibly longer.
-The most difficult cases can take up to three months or more.
+In addition, getting the student to accept responsibility in a case in which CSA has found the student responsible for violating the code of academic integrity, might take longer.
+Expect at least a month.

 Once you have reported a case, CSA will try to keep you informed about the progress of the case.
 If the case goes to a hearing, you will be asked to explain to the panel your reasons for referring the case to the CSA (however, very few cases go to a hearing).
 Once CSA’s findings are complete, and the student has signed a disciplinary agreement or asked for a hearing, you will be informed.